mattia-lau/hktv-pretest/README.md

 - [x] able to store quantities of such products in different locations via csv file consumption.
 - [x] UI to show inventory level of given product code
 - [x] able to transfer inventory from one location to another given amount of quantity and product code via UI
+- [x] able to transfer inventory from one location to another given amount of quantity and product code via upload Csv

 # Diary